 13.- Wouldn't having a heavy rainy season guarantee a statistically smoother fire season?

-No. Having winters with a lot of rain and springs with rain interspersed with very hot and sunny months, promotes the growth of a lot of biomass and mainly fine fuels.
-We know that it is the live fuels that "govern" the great fires, so it is important to have this biomass generated from one year to the next.
+No. Having winters with lots of rain and springs with rain interspersed with very hot and sunny months, promotes the growth of a lot of biomass and mainly fine fuels.
+We know that it is living fuels that “govern” large fires, so it is important to have this biomass generated from one year to the next.

 The consequence of having this type of seasonal meteorology and this biomass rich in fine fuels has the following consequence: